samuelcolvin/em2/SPEC.md

 Should separate search logic now to make elasticsearch integration in future easier.

+Current PG based search can assume it's on the same db., but the interface shouldn't need to change if search moved to ElasticSearch or similar.

-One search entry per action (where required) and maybe one per language per action in future:
+One search entry per conversation (where required) and maybe one per language per conv in future

-* the conv key
-* the action id
-* participant ids - for filtering search entries, does not include deleted participants, thus you can only search for stuff on conversations before you were removed
-* the search vector
-* creator id - maybe for `from:foobar@example.com` queries
+ Main search entry for a conversation holds a tsv:
+* when an action is performed a new tsv is appended to existing one
+* when a participant is removed a search entry is created or used and the participant is added to it.
+Thus people can still search for conversations they're removed from.
+* when a new participant is added to a conversation their id is added to `user_ids` for the main conv search entry

 vector weights used to differentiate between different parts of the conversation::
 * `A`: Subject - highest priority but also we can do `subject:foobar` searches
 * `B`: email addresses of participants in the conv including domains for `includes:@foobar.com` searches
-* `C`: the body of messages, also file names in case people search without `file:`
+* `C`: files including extensions for `files:*.png` searches
-* `D`: body of files (in future)
+* `D`: the body of messages

-When a new participant is added to a conversation their id is added to every earlier search entry.

 Specific ways of searching need to be dealt with specially:
 * `from:foobar@example.com` - creator is ...